dgbrownn/cis350-404BrainNotFound/docs/software_requirements_specification_final.md

 # Overview
-This document details our project's functional and non-functional software requirements (Macrocal).
-These software requirements align with what our project is supposed to be as a finished project.
+This Software Requirements Specification (SRS) document defines the functional and non-functional requirements for **Macrocal**, a metabolic rate and nutrition tracking application.
+It serves as a comprehensive guide for development, testing, and stakeholder alignment.
+The document is structured into software requirements (functional and non-functional), test specifications, and links to supporting artifacts.
 # Software Requirements
 This document is structured by our project's functional requirements first and then the non-functional requirements.
 The requirements will be listed, and then the specifications will be underneath them, with a unique ID to separate them.